Linear regression is a supervised learning algorithm. It is used to predict the real-valued output ybased on the input features x.

 Gradient Descent

-The idea of gradient descent is as follow: we initialize value for and in the first iteration, the we gradually learn from the costs and try to minimize the deviation.
+The idea of gradient descent is as follow: we initialize value for w and b in the first iteration, the we gradually learn from the costs and try to minimize the deviation.
 Below are the building blocks of a linear regressor:

 Partial Derivative: A gradient is the partial derivative of a function with respect to a parameter.